 - Accommodation: Camping is FREE.

-- Miscellaneous: Don’t miss the metal dinosaur sculptures if you’re in the mood for some art!
+- Miscellaneous: Don’t miss the metal dinosaur sculptures in Galleta Meadows if you’re in the mood for some art!

 - Drive: 3.25 hours from LA.

-5. Palm Springs for Fun in the Sun – On a Budget
+5. Fun in the Sun in Palm Springs

-For anyone who is getting sick of all of the camping options, then Palm Springs is for you.
+For anyone who is getting sick of all of the camping options, then a weekend in Palm Springs is likely for you.
 A sunny, bright, scenic town with purple mountains and palm trees at every turn sounds pretty great, right?

 - Entry Fees: None.

-- Miscellaneous: Definitely check out the Moorten Botanical Gardens or the Aerial Tramway (linked in the above post).
+- Miscellaneous: Definitely check out the Moorten Botanical Garden or the Aerial Tramway

 - Drive: 2.75 hours from LA.

-Another incredibly cheap weekend getaway in California is the Trona Pinnacles, located in Inyo County, about 3.5 hours north of Los Angeles.
+Another incredibly cheap option for a SoCal weekend getaway is a visit to the Trona Pinnacles in Inyo County, about 3.5 hours north of Los Angeles.

 - Entry Fees: None.